Franklin, TN Criminal Defense Attorney

 Adults accused of a crime will likely come into contact with both the General Sessions and Circuit Court in Williamson County.
-Below are the typical stages of a criminal case in Williamson County and how the Franklin criminal defense lawyers at Fort, Holloway, & Rogers can help.
+Below are the typical stages of a criminal case and how our Franklin criminal defense lawyers can assist you at every step of the legal process.
+We help you understand that being charged with a crime does not automatically make you a criminal.

 Arrest

 The police must have probable cause to believe you committed a crime before they arrest you.
 Unless they actually observed a crime in progress, they might need to have a valid warrant before they can make an arrest.
-If the police lack probable cause or commit procedural errors in making the arrest (failure to read you your rights, excessive force, coerced confession), your attorney can fight to get the charges dropped or the case dismissed.
+If the police lack probable cause or commit procedural errors in making the arrest, like failure to read you your rights, excessive force or coerced confession, your attorney can fight to get the charges dropped or the case dismissed.
 Evidence that was obtained illegally or without a warrant can be suppressed and excluded from your case, which will help you in your defense or even get the charges dropped completely.

 Preliminary Hearing